SkymanOne/folidity/reports/main.typ

 == Formal verification

-The theoretical model currently lacks a more concrete proof of the functional correctness from the symblic execution techniques.
+The theoretical model currently lacks more concrete proof of the functional correctness of the symbolic execution techniques.
 While this is theoretically achievable, more work and research should be done to determine how well the current version of grammar can facilitate such an approach.
 While it is possible to implement the symbolic execution of statements and expressions in the verifier crate.
 This objective was beyond the scope of this paper.
 Additionally, the current implementation of the verifier does not function calls and struct initialisation in expression as it requires further work on the expression transformation to be done, potentially using the _array theory_.
-Finally, resolving generic types in the verifier requires coercing the expression to a concrete type which is not a trivial type since it is only achievable with the introduction of monomorphisation.
+Finally, resolving generic types in the verifier requires coercing the expression to a concrete type, which is not a trivial type, since it is only achievable with the introduction of monomorphisation.

 == Semantic analysis & Grammar

 As mentioned before, the groundwork for generic types has been laid.
-However, their use is limited only to the internal code generation of standrd library functions which have not been done either.
-It requires further adjustments to grammar and the support for monomorphisation, similar to verification.
+However, their use is limited only to the internal code generation of standard library functions, which has not been done either.
+It requires further adjustments to grammar and support for monomorphisation, similar to verification.

 Additionally, object destructuring and struct instantiation-by-object were originally planned but were not implemented due to the limited time available for the project.
 However, the current project structure allows for the introduction of these features in the future.

-Since the standard library have not been introduced it is currently not possible to handle operational side effects such as integer overflow.
+Since the standard library has not been introduced, it is currently not possible to handle operational side effects such as integer overflow.
 This partially affects the #ref_scv(5) and #ref_req(8).
 However, similar safety guarantees can be achieved by the right use of constraints.
 Furthermore, Algorand automatically handles integer overflows by immediately returning an error.

-Finally, type-casting is currently unsupported which may result in false negatives results in type-checking.
-This requires further refinements of grammar by potentially introducing `as` keyword.
+Finally, type-casting is currently unsupported, which may result in false negatives in type-checking.
+This requires further refinements of grammar by potentially introducing the `as` keyword.

 == Emitter

 Emitter is currently at the pre-alpha stage.
 It produces unoptimised Teal code.
 This can be addressed by the introduction of control flow graphs that can efficiently eliminate redundant code.
 Multi-pass compilation should also be considered as an optimisation strategy.
-Additionally, currernt iteration does not support the inclusion operator (`in`) that restricts the use of iterators and `a in list` expression in the code.
+Additionally, the current iteration does not support the inclusion operator (`in`) that restricts the use of iterators and `a in list` expression in the code.
 This can be achieved by revising the layout generation of an array, and, similar to member access, accessing each element in the list by offset.

 Finally, support for multiple targets such as EVM should be one of the priorities for future development to access a larger system of developers to acquire more developer feedback, hence, fostering the community development of the compiler.